Robinpig/Note/docs/CS/Java/JDK/IO/IO.md

 A socket will have a channel if, and only if, the channel itself was created via the `SocketChannel.open` or `ServerSocketChannel.accept` methods.

+#### Connect

+Connects this channel's socket.

+If this channel is in non-blocking mode then an invocation of this method initiates a non-blocking connection operation.
+- If the connection is established immediately, as can happen with a local connection, then this method returns true.
+- Otherwise this method returns false and the connection operation must later be completed by invoking the finishConnect method.

+If this channel is in blocking mode then an invocation of this method will block until the connection is established or an I/O error occurs.

+This method performs exactly the same security checks as the Socket class.
+That is, if a security manager has been installed then this method verifies that its checkConnect method permits connecting to the address and port number of the given remote endpoint.

+This method may be invoked at any time.
+If a read or write operation upon this channel is invoked while an invocation of this method is in progress then that operation will first block until this invocation is complete.
+If a connection attempt is initiated but fails, that is, if an invocation of this method throws a checked exception, then the channel will be closed.

 ### Selector

 A multiplexor of SelectableChannel objects.